 Anxiety or tension associated with the stress of everyday life usually does not require treatment with an anxiolytic drug.

-Do You Suspect That You Are Addicted or A Loved One May Be?
+Do You Suspect That You or a Loved One May be Addicted?

 If you are concerned about someone close to you being addicted to benzodiazepines, you would likely benefit from speaking to a trained expert at an inpatient treatment facility about that person’s condition.
 Some signs that this expert will likely ask about include: